 Dorman’s Dairy Dream.
 My grandmother always looked forward to our regular outings to this family-owned ice cream shop; she would get a hot fudge sundae with hard-serve vanilla or a chocolate frappe.
 Located on Route One between Thomaston and Rockland, Dorman’s has been delighting ice cream lovers with its homemade dairy delights since 1951.
 It opened for the season in April, and I’ve already brought the third generation of kids for their first cone of the spring.
 Closed Sundays.

 Camden Cone.
 This literal hole in the wall is tucked between two shops on Bayview Street in Camden, but you’ll have no trouble finding it because of the long line blocking the sidewalk.
 They serve Round Top ice cream, which is made not far away in Damariscotta.
-They’ll be open next week, and keep long hours, staying open most nights til 10 p.m.
+They open in mid-May, and keep long hours, staying open most nights til 10 p.m.
 Check out their novelty ice cream creations like the Belted Galloway!

 River Ducks Ice Cream.
 Located at 19 Mechanic Street in Camden, this colorful ice cream stand offers outside seating right next to the flower-filled footbridge over the Megunticook River.
 Serving Maine-made ice cream, both hard-serve and soft-serve, with such flavors as Maine Wild Blueberry, Maine Deer Tracks, and Camden Cappuccino Crunch.
 If you’re lucky, you’ll hail from the State of the Day and get a free small ice cream!